repinek/fallguys-frida-modmenu/CONTRIBUTING.md

 # Contributing to Fall Guys Frida Mod Menu

 Thank you for your interest in this project!
-We welcome any contributions: bug fixes, new features or documentation improvements.
+We welcome any contributions: bug fixes, new features or localization improvements.

 Please read this guide before you start coding.